semaphoreci/semaphore/docs/docs/getting-started/migration/bitbucket.md

 ### Caching

-Caching speeds up the workflows by storing downladed files in a hot cache.
+Caching speeds up the workflows by storing downloaded files in a hot cache.

 <Tabs groupId="migration">
 <TabItem value="old" label="BitBucket Pipelines">

 BitBucket Pipelines provide predefined caches to multiple build systems and dependency managers.
 You can also define custom cache stores to store arbitrary data.

-In this example we cache Node dependencies:
+In this example, we cache Node dependencies:

 ```yaml
 pipelines: